UplandsDynamic/simple-stock-management/README.md

 To use the Docker images orchestrated with docker-compose:

-- Create your app root directory & clone the repository into it:
+- Create `ssm` directory, change to it and clone the repository:

   - `mkdir ssm`
   - `cd ssm`
   - `git clone https://github.com/Aninstance/simple-stock-management.git .`

+- Create the following directories in the application's root directory.
+These are for persistent storage (i.e. they persist even after the app server & client containers have been stopped, started, deleted, upgraded):

+  - `mkdir -p static postgres log/gunicorn`

 - Set directory ownership.
 The default user and group as used in the demo are user: `ssm` (UID `9001`), group `ssm` (GID `9001`).
 These are the user and group both the server and app run under (they may be changed by editing the `Dockerfile`'s).
 To do this:

+  - Create group: `sudo groupadd  -g 9001 ssm`
   - Add user to the host server: `sudo useradd --no-log-init -r -g 9001 -u 9001 ssm`
-  - After ensuring you're still in the `ssm` directory, change ownership of directories and files: `sudo chown -R ssm:ssm .`
+  - After ensuring you're still in the `ssm` directory, change ownership of directories and files: `sudo chown -R ssm:ssm static log config/secret_key`
   - Ensure the postgres database directories are owned by user UID 999: `sudo chown -R 999 postgres`
-  - Add the `docker` group if it does not already exist: `sudo groupadd docker`
-  - Add `ssm` user to the `docker` group: `sudo gpasswd -a ssm docker`
-  - Change to use the ssm user for the rest of the installation process: `sudo su ssm`

 - Edit the following files to your specification: